M-Variance Asymptotics and Uniqueness of Descriptors: M-Variance Asymptotics on a Metric Space

 \end{As} The proofs of BPSC given by \cite[Theorem 2.3]{BP03} and \cite[Theorem A.4]{H11a} do not assume that $E$ contains exactly one element, but that $E \neq \emptyset$.
-Therefore, the existing theory is readily applicable in our setting and we will not reproduce it here.
+Therefore, the existing theory is readily applicable in our setting.
 The assumption of BPSC is fundamental to all arguments presented here and it is unlikely that it can be relaxed without requiring significant restrictions in return.
-For example, requiring only weak consistency in probability undermines Assumptions \ref{as:Lipschitz} and \ref{as:Lipschitz2} below unless one restricts to bounded parameter spaces.

 We will approach the case that the population descriptor is not unique but we will assume throughout this article that the population descriptor set consists of a finite number of points.